-Inductions are an essential and unavoidable part of hiring new employees and familiarizing them with a new line of work, or particular organisation.
+Inductions are an essential and unavoidable part of hiring new employees and familiarising them with a new line of work, or particular organisation.
 An efficient and effective induction process can ensure new employees are up to speed and productive as quickly and safely as possible.
 Conducting these inductions as Online Inductions is a way of ensuring an efficient and effective quality process.
-Online Inductions may significantly cut down on the time, energy and cost employees or organizations spend on face-to-face inductions.
+Online Inductions may significantly cut down on the time, energy and cost employees or organisations spend on face-to-face inductions.
 Whilst increasing the results and information retained by the employee.

 To try a more time efficient and cost effective way of inducting workers click here, or trial with our free induction software.
 Don’t miss out on a quality induction experience for your workers!

 A majority of Induction processes require the same basic information when welcoming new employee’s (parts of which can be presented in an Online Induction and parts which require active interaction).
-Employee’s must familiarize themselves with:
+Employee’s must familiarise themselves with:

 - Health & Safety regulations and possible hazard.

 - The key duties and work requirements (and how to successfully carry out these duties in a safe and competent manner)

 However, not every induction is the same and there are various factors which cause them to differ.
 The type of work will cause differences in most inductions as the duties and requirements for many jobs are very different.
 Things such as organisation policies or health & safety may fluctuate between States, depending on state regulations.

 As there are federal laws and regulations there are also state specific laws and regulations.
 State laws on health and safety may adapt minor variations and as a result, so will the inductions for organisations in each state.